 Just a hop, skip and a jump from San Diego’s historic Chicano Park, who’s seventy-two murals make up the largest collection of outdoor murals in the United States, lies a collective of galleries and small businesses located in what many refer to as “The Barrio Arts District”.
-The neighborhood of Barrio Logan which is predominantly a Mexican-American and Mexican-immigrant community is a an eclectic blend of working class families, small businesses, factories as well as a myriad of local galleries which have grown in recent years.
-Hidden amongst this composite of residential homes, small-businesses, industrial yards and art galleries is Beat Box Records, one San Diego’s few remaining record shops.
-Though small it outward appearance, the shop is a literal treasure trove and gold mind of rare and classic music full of obscure albums and an assortment rarities one would be hard pressed to find anywhere else in the city; making the shop a hot location regularly frequented by DJs, producers and rare music aficionados.
+The neighborhood of Barrio Logan which is predominantly a Mexican-American and Mexican-immigrant community is an eclectic blend of working-class families, small businesses, factories as well as a myriad of local galleries that have grown in recent years.
+Hidden amongst this composite of residential homes, small businesses, industrial yards, and art galleries is Beat Box Records, one San Diego’s few remaining record shops.
+Though small in its outward appearance, the shop is a literal treasure trove and gold mind of rare and classic music full of obscure albums and an assortment of rarities one would be hard-pressed to find anywhere else in the city; making the shop a hot location regularly frequented by DJs, producers, and rare music aficionados.
 Bernie Fishman aka DJ Inform, owner and founder of Beat Box Records sat down with Step Off!
-Magazine to discuss the his origins as a DJ, detail the shop’s humble beginnings, as well as the business’s influence on the surrounding community and greater Hip-Hop scene.
+Magazine to discuss the origins of his career as a DJ detail the shop’s humble beginnings, as well as the business’s influence on the surrounding community and greater Hip-Hop scene.

 Step Off!
 Magazine: Thank you for taking to the time to sit down and talk with us.
 For our readers out there who may not be familiar with your work please introduce yourself to our readers and let ’em know what you do.

 DJ Inform: My name’s Bernie, I DJ under the name DJ Inform.
 I play a lot of funk records mostly and I own Beat Box Records here in Barrio Logan San Diego, California.